 Chinese cuisine has a lot of dumplings and buns.
 There is the famous shrimp dumpling 虾饺 (xia jiao / har gow), rice dumplings 粽子 (zong zi), the plain steamed buns 馒头 (man tou), the pot stickers 锅贴 (guo tie), and more.
 Wontons is only one of many but this little parcel of culinary delight enjoys an international reputation and it owes its global fame to the Cantonese (a dialect group originating from Guang Zhou province and Hong Kong).
 There is even a famous poem about it -- Folding Wontons In by Abraham Chang.

 1. The wheat wrapper

-An uncooked wonton wrapper is quite firm and stretchy making it easy to fold.
+The wonton wrapper is made of wheat.
+An uncooked wrapper is quite firm and stretchy making it easy to fold.
 It turns silky and soft when it is boiled and crispy when it is fried or baked.
 Very versatile.
 They are readily available in supermarkets although you can make the wrappers from scratch.

 There are many different ways to wrap wontons.
 I documented 10 different wonton folding styles.
 There are step-by-step instructions, before and after pictures, and video clips.

 The charm of the wonton lies in the filling.
 A delightful burst of flavour and juiciness when one bites into it.
 Fillings play a very important role.
 Not only must the ingredients be fresh, they must be well-mixed.

 The most popular ingredient is ground pork.
 However, ground beef, chicken, prawns, fish and tofu are also good ingredients.
 If you are going to use beef, chicken, or lamb, you might want to introduce a little fat so that the filling won't be dry.
 Chinese chefs usually add fatty pork to increase juiciness (now you know the secret).